hyperwatch/hyperwatch/docs/input.md

 ## Input Types

-- All inputs support by default single logs in the [Access Watch JSON format](#json-format).
+- All inputs support by default single logs in the [Hyper Watch JSON format](#json-format).
 - All inputs support an optional `parse` parameter for other formats.

 ### Syslog